Simultaneous bosonic and fermionic T-dualization of the type II superstring theory -- Buscher approach and double space representation: Double space representation of the full T-dualization

 where $\mathcal T^A{}_B$ is of the same form as in the bosonic case (\ref{eq:tauab}) but the identity operator is not $\mathbb{1}_{D\times D}$.
 It is now of the form

 because the every fermionic variable is Majorana-Weyl spinor in $D=10$ and has 16 independent real components.

-First we have to rewrite the T-dual transformation laws for full T-dualization in the appropriate form.
-Let us start with the T-dual law for $\partial_+ x^\mu$ (\ref{eq:fullxpfb}) and multiply from the right with
+First I have to rewrite the T-dual transformation laws for full T-dualization in the appropriate form.
+Let me start with the T-dual law for $\partial_+ x^\mu$ (\ref{eq:fullxpfb}) and multiply from the right with